Find an English-speaking doctor in Berlin near you

 Notruf – Emergency numbers:

-When you have a bad accident at home or outside and can’t go to the hospital, you can call 112 from any phone to call an ambulance.
+- You can call 112 from any phone to call an ambulance.
 This number is the emergency number everywhere in the E.U.
 Don’t worry about German here, there will probably be a doctor or a nurse to take care of you in English once at the hospital.

 The road often starts with a general practitioner before the specialist